objcio/articles/2014-07-08-sandbox-scripting.md

 		resultString
 	end chockify

 In my opinion, AppleScript's greatest strength is not its syntax.
-Nor is it its ability to process strings, even when it's making them AWESOME DUH
+Nor is it its ability to process strings.

 When developing scripts like this, I constantly refer to the [AppleScript Language Guide](https://developer.apple.com/library/mac/documentation/applescript/conceptual/applescriptlangguide/introduction/ASLR_intro.html#//apple_ref/doc/uid/TP40000983-CH208-SW1).
 The good news is that scripts that communicate with other apps are typically short and sweet.
 AppleScript can be thought of as a transport mechanism rather than a processing environment.
 The script shown above is atypical.